- Home

 - Complete and submit emergency paperwork through Brightwheel upon enrollment (completed by a parent or guardian).

 Each child must have completed their registration and Brightwheel paperwork online before their first day of Camp Fair Oaks.
 Registration information an Brightwheel are completed online, and the registering parent or legal guardian will receive an email following completed registration.
 NO registrations will be taken at the District Office or On-Site.
-Registration waivers can be emailed to cadams@forpd.org for processing if needed.

 -

-Recreation SupervisorPhone: 916-536-6401
+Recreation SupervisorPhone: 916-536-6305

 -